onaret/G2G-Simulator/README.md

 get_study_design(structure)

 #### Arguments:
-**structure**, _list of nammed vector of nammed int_:  defines the study design with the host subpopulations P1 and P2 and their respective proportion in strains A and B
+**structure**, _list of nammed vector of nammed int_:  defines the study design with the host populations P1 and P2 and their respective proportion in strains A and B
 > eg : Here we have the same number of samples in each host population (2500) but in P1 1500 samples have strain A and 1000 strain B and conversely in P2, 1000 samples have strain A and 1500 strain B.